IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 - `pi_sap_deployment_type` - (Optional, String) Custom SAP deployment type information (For Internal Use Only).
 - `pi_shared_processor_pool` - (Optional, String) The shared processor pool for instance deployment.
 Conflicts with `pi_sap_profile_id`.
 - `pi_storage_pool` - (Optional, String) Storage Pool for server deployment; if provided then `pi_affinity_policy` will be ignored; Only valid when you deploy one of the IBM supplied stock images.
 Storage pool for a custom image (an imported image or an image that is created from a VM capture) defaults to the storage pool the image was created in.
-- `pi_storage_pool_affinity` - (Optional, Bool) Indicates if all volumes attached to the server must reside in the same storage pool.
+- `pi_storage_pool_affinity` - (Optional, Boolean) Indicates if all volumes attached to the server must reside in the same storage pool.
 The default value is `true`.
 To attach data volumes from a different storage pool (mixed storage) set to `false` and use `pi_volume_attach` resource.
 Once set to `false`, cannot be set back to `true` unless all volumes attached reside in the same storage type and pool.
 - `pi_storage_type` - (Optional, String) - Storage type for server deployment; If storage type is not provided the storage type will default to `tier3`.
 - `pi_storage_connection` - (Optional, String) - Storage Connectivity Group (SCG) for server deployment.
 Only supported value is `vSCSI`.
 - `pi_sys_type` - (Optional, String) The type of system on which to create the VM (s922/e880/e980/s1022).